 Herzog was given free rein to rebuild the club to embrace the new running game trend in the majors.
 With an aggressive style of play and an unconventional approach to personnel moves, he catapulted the Cardinals back into prominence and defined a new age of baseball in St. Louis.

 During star-pitcher Bob Gibson’s most brilliant season, the turbulent summer of 1968, he started thirty-four games and pitched every inning in twenty-eight of them, shutting out the opponents in almost half of those complete games.
-After their record-breaking season, Gibson and his teammates were stunned to lose the 1968 World Series to the Detroit Tigers.
-For the next six years, as Bob Gibson struggled to maintain his pitching excellence at the end of his career, changes in American culture ultimately changed the St. Louis Cardinals and the business and pastime of baseball itself.
+But Gibson and his teammates were stunned to subsequently lose the 1968 World Series to the Detroit Tigers.
+For the next six years, as Gibson fought to maintain his pitching excellence, changes in American culture ultimately altered the St. Louis Cardinals and the business and pastime of baseball itself.

 In looking back on his career, Gibson mourned the end of the Golden Era of baseball and believed that the changes in the game would be partially blamed on him, as his pitching success caused team owners to believe that cash-paying customers only wanted base hits and home runs.
-Yet, he contended, the shrinking of the strike zone, the lowering of the mound, and the softening of the traditional rancor between the hitter and pitcher forever changed the role of the pitcher in the game and created a more politically correct version of the sport.
+Yet, he contended, the shrinking of the strike zone, the lowering of the mound, and the softening of the traditional rancor between the hitter and pitcher forever changed the role of the pitcher in the game.

 Bob Gibson remains one of the most unique, complex, and beloved players in Cardinals history.
-In this story of one of the least examined parts of his career—his final years on the team—Feldmann takes readers into the heart of his complexity and the changes that swirled around him.
+In this story of one of the least examined parts of his career—his final years on the team—Doug Feldmann takes readers into the heart of his complexity and the changes that swirled around him.

 Civil unrest at home, war abroad, and political uncertainty gripped the nation as the 1970s approached.
 In the summer of 1969, as a tumultuous decade of American history neared its end, Major League Baseball presented sports fans with a thrilling distraction: a pennant race that pitted the Chicago Cubs, those much-loved perennial also-rans, against the defending National League champs, the St. Louis Cardinals, and the upstart New York Mets.